nodebotsau/scientist-kit/README.md

 * Push buttons are what you'd expect - buttons you can push and then detect them.
 There's a [Button class](http://johnny-five.io/examples/button/) that has you covered.
 Use the 10K resistor to pull down the voltage.
+* The little computer chip is called a [Shift Register](http://johnny-five.io/examples/shift-register/) and they are very helpful to drive a lot of LEDs off only a couple of pins on the arduino.
+Great if you want to make a countdown or a [binary clock display](https://en.wikipedia.org/wiki/Binary_clock)